mosajjal/dnsmonster/README.md

 ```

 ## Configuration file
-you can run `dnsmonster` using the following command to in order to use configuration file:
+you can run `dnsmonster` using the following command to use configuration file:

 ```shell
 $ sudo dnsmonster --config=dnsmonster.ini